 Medical condition Hip prosthesis – the artificial hip joint

 The hip joint is made up of the hip socket (acetabulum) and the femoral head (caput femoris).
-These are covered by a protective layer of cartilage which absorbs the friction between these two surfaces and lubricates the joint at the same time.
-The rim of the hip socket is surrounded by the labrum, a ring of fibrous cartilage which seals the joint.
+These are covered by a protective layer of cartilage, and the synovial fluid between these two surfaces absorbs friction and lubricates the joint.
+The rim of the hip socket is surrounded by the labrum, a ring of fibrous cartilage, which seals the joint.
 Finally, the entire hip joint is surrounded by a tight capsule and a powerful layer of muscle.

 The most common condition affecting the hip joint is osteoarthritis, when the layer of cartilage protecting the femoral head and the hip socket is gradually worn away as a result of constant friction during movement.
-The joint loses its fit, the bone forms deposits (osteophytes) around the edges and wear particles develop which cause inflammation and pain.
+The joint loses its fit, the bone forms deposits (osteophytes) around the edges, and wear particles develop, which cause inflammation and pain.
 The onset of hip osteoarthritis can be as early as between the ages of 30 and 40, but is usually seen between the ages of 50 and 60.

 Hip prosthesis materials